istbulut/VBA-challenge/README.md

 Percent Change: Column K,  yearly change is divided by opening value.
 Percent change column has been % formatted.

-Yearly Change and percent change Columns have been formatted with green and red for positive and negative changes.
+Yearly Change and Percent Change columns have been formatted with green and red for positive and negative changes.

 Total Stock Volume: Column L, Total Stock Volumes for each ticker symbol.